 - A Significant Research Paper (30 pages) completed as the means of assessment for one of the courses within the specialization.

-Courses are not available every term, so we advise planning your courses in advance.
 This tool is for planning purposes only.
 Selecting courses using this tool does not enroll you in the course or reserve a space in the course for you.

 Tuition and Fees

 Part-time students pay in six installments over six active terms.

 You will be billed an installment for each term in which you enroll in courses.
 If you complete the program in fewer than six terms, you’ll be billed your remaining installment(s) at the end of your program.
 If you need more than six terms to complete your credits, extra term fees will apply.